Steroid stanozolol mimics testosterone, boosts muscle

 Stanozolol, first developed in the 1960s, is now available as a cheap generic, often sold under the brand names Winstrol and Tenabol.
 It can be taken either as a liquid suspension, as a tablet, or in injectable form.

-Its legitimate uses include the treatment of anaemia and a condition called hereditary angioedema, which can cause sudden attacks of swelling in the hands, arms, feet, face or airways.
+Its legitimate uses include the treatment of anemia and a condition called hereditary angioedema, which can cause sudden attacks of swelling in the hands, arms, feet, face or airways.